RishavR/TTR-Generator/README.md

 # TTR-Generator
 A small teaching blog to show the usablitity of the Type-Token-Ratio Measure (TTR) as an introduction to Natural Language Procesing.
 If you like this lesson, do star it! :)

-### This is the Solution to the coding challange posted [here](https://rishavr.github.io/Hand-Coding-Our-Very-Own-Type-Token-Ratio-Generator/)
+### This is the Solution to the coding challenge posted [here](https://rishavr.github.io/Hand-Coding-Our-Very-Own-Type-Token-Ratio-Generator/)
  <br><Br>
 <div style="text-align:center"><h1>
-CODING CHALLANGE
+CODING CHALLENGE
 </h1></div>
 <Br>